digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

 The remaining steps (settling the entitlements) are identical to the previous tutorial.

-Note that the election process above does not only work for callable bonds.
-It also works for other instruments that require a manual decision, for example a physically settled option with a manual exercise decision.
+Note that the election process above does not work only for callable bonds.
+It also works for other instruments that require a manual decision, such as a physically settled option with a manual exercise decision.

 Frequently Asked Questions